TheRoshin/S-KMS/README.md

 # Security Knowledge Management System or S-KMS
-The goal of C-KMS is to save and retrieve corporate information security knowledge, promote cooperation, find knowledge sources, mine repositories for hidden knowledge, and capture and apply knowledge in the workplace.
-Company personnel that use information systems in their daily job would be the target users of C-KMS.
-The portal and database are two key technologies that will play a key role in developing, implementing, and maintaining C-KMS.
-To that end, general users (company employees) should feel at ease obtaining security-related knowledge they need at work (i.e., C-ease KMS's of use and usability), while they can also participate in the knowledge-creation process by posting questions, insights, and solutions related to corporate information security via the portal.
+The purpose of S-KMS is to store and recover company information security expertise.
+The intended users would be company employees who utilize information systems on a regular basis.
+Users may also contribute to the knowledge-creation process by posting questions, thoughts, and solutions through the site.

 # Description
 The program is a Security Knowledge Management System wich the user to create username and password.
 The portal have a forum to fill out some of the security question that the other users can answer.
 You will be able to look the question by using the search function.The purpose of S-KMS is to store and recover company information security expertise.
 The intended users would be company workers who utilize information systems on a regular basis.
 Users can also contribute to the knowledge-creation process by submitting questions, thoughts, and solutions through the site.
 The User portal which allows the employee to Log in, sign up, and recover security credentials discussion forum for employees to Share security knowledge, answer questions, and provide insight and there is also a ranking system which differentiates privileges between employees and administrators which has the highest priority in views and reply in the discussion forum.